umanggarg754/clothing_website_etl/README.md

 * [NOTE: currently b is done using selemium but it should be repalced by efficient methods like scrapy ] [Processes efficient in terms of multiprocessing]

+USE env variable DEBUG to get only 10 SKU details

 -- Data extracted is stored to s3 on aws.
 (set credtentials in config.py)